hackberrydev/alas/README.md

 ## Commands

-### `--version`
+### `--skip-backup`

-`alas --version` will output the version and exit.
-This command is available only when no other commands are used.
+Alas will create a backup of the plan file before running any other commands, by default.
+To skip creating a backup, pass the `--skip-backup` option.

 ### `--stats`